-- (3) Includes 407,422 shares of common stock held by Gabelli Funds, LLC, which includes 58,203 shares of Series B Convertible Preferred Stock and 105,664 shares of common stock held by Teton Advisors, Inc. which includes 15,095 shares of Series B Convertible Preferred Stock.
-Each of Gabelli Funds and Teton Advisors has sole voting and dispositive power over the shares of common stock held by it.
-Based solely on information in Amendment No. 16 to Schedule 13D filed with the SEC on June 28, 2016. - (4) Includes 7,686 shares of common stock owned by Mr. German's son of which Mr. German disclaims beneficial ownership of and 23,842 shares of common stock acquired through the Holding Company's Dividend Reinvestment Program.
-Common stock shares also include 57,936 shares of Series B Convertible Preferred Stock. - (5) Based solely on information in Amendment No. 2 to Schedule 13G filed with the SEC on April 23, 2014. - (6) Includes 12,150 shares of restricted stock. - (7) Includes 12,075 shares of restricted stock and 1,309 shares of common stock acquired through the Holding Company's Dividend Reinvestment Program. - (8) Includes 578 shares of common stock acquired through the Holding Company's Dividend Reinvestment Program. - (9) Common stock shares include 12,000 shares of restricted stock, 912 shares of Series B Convertible Preferred Stock and 1,763 shares of common stock acquired through the Holding Company's Dividend Reinvestment Program. - (10) Common stock shares include 1,007 shares of common stock acquired through the Holding Company's Dividend Reinvestment Program and 1,464 shares of Series B Convertible Preferred Stock. - (11) Common stock shares include 8,872 shares of restricted stock, 481 shares of Series B Convertible Preferred Stock and 1,299 shares held by Mr. Mirabito's wife.
-Mr. Mirabito disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest therein. - (12) Common stock shares include 8,872 shares of restricted stock, 1,351 shares of Series B Convertible Preferred Stock and 590 shares of common stock acquired through the Holding Company's Dividend Reinvestment Program. - (13) Common stock shares include 8,872 shares of restricted stock, 1,461 shares of Series B Convertible Preferred Stock and 1,687 shares owned jointly with his spouse. - (14) Includes 58 shares owned by Mr. Miller's wife and 102 shares of common stock acquired through the Holding Company's Dividend Reinvestment Program.
-Mr. Miller disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest therein. - (15) Includes 108 shares of common stock acquired through the Holding Company's Dividend Reinvestment Program. - (16) Includes 3,317 shares of restricted stock.
+- over the shares of common stock held by it.
+Based solely on information in Amendment No. 17 to Schedule 13D filed with the SEC on June 28, 2016. - (4) Based solely on information in Amendment No. 2 to Schedule 13D filed with the SEC on April 23, 2014. - (5) Includes 57,936 shares of Series B Preferred and 7,690 shares of common stock owned by Mr. German's son, of which Mr. German disclaims beneficial ownership, and 37,853 shares of common stock acquired through the Company's dividend reinvestment program ("DRIP"). - (6) Includes 17,940 shares of restricted stock. - (7) Includes 10,650 shares of restricted stock and 2,085 shares of common stock acquired through the DRIP. - (8) Includes 914 shares of common stock acquired through the DRIP. - (9) Common stock shares include 17,850 shares of restricted stock, 912 shares of Series B Preferred, 8,000 Series A Preferred held by his wife, and 3,164 shares of common stock acquired through the DRIP.
+Mr. Welch disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest in her shares. - (10) Common stock shares include 14,096 shares of restricted stock, 481 shares of Series B Preferred and 1,299 common shares held by Mr. Mirabito's wife.
+Mr. Mirabito disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest in her shares. - (11) Common stock shares include 7,096 shares of restricted stock, 1,351 shares of Series B Preferred and 950 shares of common stock acquired through the DRIP. - (12) Common stock shares include 14,096 shares of restricted stock, 1,416 shares of Series B Preferred and 1,687 shares owned jointly with his spouse. - (13) Includes 58 shares owned by Mr. Miller's wife, 132 shares held jointly with his wife and 156 shares of common stock acquired through the DRIP.
+Mr. Miller disclaims beneficial ownership of the securities owned by his wife except to the extent of his pecuniary interest in her shares. - (14) Includes 205 shares of common stock acquired through the DRIP. - (15) Includes 13,050 shares of restricted stock.